hydpy-dev/hydpy/hydpy/docs/development.rst

 as possible within a limited period of time.
 The source code resulting from such a rush is understandably often a mess.
-And even the better software results often prove inadequate when it comes to transfering the software into practical applications or sharing it with other researchers.
+And even the better software results often prove inadequate when it comes to transferring the software into practical applications or sharing it with other researchers.

 This is why we defined the HydPy Style Guide, which is a refinement of `PEP 8`_ --- the "official" Style Guide for Python Code.
 `PEP 8`_ gives coding conventions that help to write clear code.
-And it eases diving into already existing source code, as one has less effort with unraveling the mysteries of overly creative programming solutions.
+And it eases diving into already existing source code, as one has less effort with unravelling the mysteries of overly creative programming solutions.

-In some regards the HydPy Style Guide deviates substantially from `PEP 8`_.
+In some regards, the HydPy Style Guide deviates substantially from `PEP 8`_.
 This is mostly due to following two aims.
 First, that the HydPy framework shall be applicable for hydrologists with little or even no programming experience.
 Ideally, such framework users should not even notice that they